Content Hub

 An MGA writing on behalf of a Lloyd's syndicate or a carrier holds claims funds in trust accounts.
 Those funds are not the MGA's money — they belong to the capacity provider and are governed by the delegated authority agreement.
 The MGA can only draw on them for valid claims payments, must reconcile them against bordereaux, and must maintain minimum balances as specified in the agreement.

-The forecasting question for an MGA treasury team is not "how much cash will we have?" — it is whether there will be enough in the trust account to meet the claim payments due this week, while maintaining the required float balance, before the next bordereaux settlement arrives.
+The forecasting question for an MGA treasury team is not "how much cash will we have?" — it is whether there will be enough in the trust account to meet claim payments due this week, while maintaining the required float balance, before the next bordereaux settlement arrives.

 The gap between Day 1 and Day 45–60 is the window the MGA must fund from its own trust account balance.
 Under normal conditions, the balance is sufficient.
-After a large loss event — a weather cluster, a spike in commercial claims — the balance can be drawn down to the minimum required threshold before replenishment arrives.
+After a large loss event — a weather cluster, a commercial claims spike — the balance can be drawn down to the minimum required threshold before replenishment arrives.
 At that point, the MGA cannot pay new claims.
 That is an operational failure and a regulatory event under FCA CASS 5 client money rules and equivalent frameworks.

 Lloyd's has published detailed Claims Bordereaux Standard Operating Procedures defining exactly how coverholders must report claims activity to syndicates via the Delegated Data Manager platform.
 The cadence and format requirements create the structure — but not the forecasting tools to manage liquidity within it.